MarkZsombor/Comment-App/README.md

 # Comment App

-A CRUD app that acts as a component to a larger app, which deals with comments.
+A CRUD app that acts as a component to a larger app, which deals with user comments.

-Will use React/Express/MongoDB (REM stack?)

-TODO: Finish App
+Users can leave comments, update and delete comments.

+Uses a React/Express/MongoDB.

+TODO: Add some testing